PercussiveRepair/CloudWatchr/README.md

 * Nginx, Apache or similar web server
 * A set of Amazon IAM credentials (use the Read-only Access policy template provided by AWS)

-Upload to a web accessible folder on your server.
+Clone the repo/Upload to a web accessible folder on your server.

 Edit AWS-sdk/config.inc.php to include your own IAM key and secret.